-How to achieve the perfect cover letter length
+How to achieve the ideal cover letter length

-Knowing what to include in a cover letter and how to format it appropriately is essential to establishing the ideal cover letter length.
+Knowing what to include in a cover letter and how to appropriately format it is vital to reaching the ideal cover letter length.

 1. Use correct cover letter formatting